Reviews (Page 2)

 -

-Vampire: The Masquerade – Bloodhunt review: An authentic newcomer, thirsting for the competition
+Fangs out Vampire: The Masquerade – Bloodhunt review: An authentic newcomer, thirsting for the competition

 Bloodhunt brings a lot of interesting twists to the table, but can this bloodsucker hold its own in a saturated genre?